 What is profitability index?
-Define it as a tool for measuring profitability of a proposed corporate project by comparing the cash flows created by the project to the capital investments required for the project.
+The profitability index definition is a tool for measuring profitability of a proposed corporate project by comparing the cash flows created by the project to the capital investments required for the project.
 It is also one of the most commonly used tools for evaluating investments.
 Profitability index is also called cost-benefit ratio, benefit-cost ratio, or capital rationing.

-Profitability index can be explained as a measure of whether or not a proposed project will be profitable and simple or complicated depending on the scope of the project in question.
+Explain profitability index as a measure of whether or not a proposed project will be profitable and simple or complicated depending on the scope of the project in question.
 If the money expected to be generated from the project exceeds the costs required to fund the project, then it will be a profitable investment.
 The profitability index is one of several methods used to measure and quantify the attractiveness of a proposed investment.

 Calculate the profitability index by dividing the present value of the expected cash flows from a project by the present value of the capital investments of a project.
 It is one of the more simple equations used in the finance world.
 The calculation yields a number, which is the profitability index.